perezsan/wordstar-linux-spine/README.md

 **And a Sublime Text 3 distro-specific install if not using Manjaro/arch**

 clone project, chmod 700 install-spine.sh, then run ./install-spine.sh.
-Move spine dir wherever you like (I recommend ~/.config/spine), and add its location to your $PATH and such like this in ~/.profile and ~/.bashrc
+Move spine dir wherever you like (I recommend ~/.config/spine), and add its location to your $PATH like this in ~/.profile, ~/.bashrc, and most positively, ~/.bash_profile :

 **export SPINE_DIR="$HOME/.config/spine"
 export PATH="$PATH:$SPINE_DIR"**